If you’re running for elected office, you’re going to need to write and send press releases.

 President Franklin D. Roosevelt Announces Re-Election Bid

-PRESIDENT SEEKING 4TH TERM, IS COMMITTED TO VICTORY OVER GERMANY & JAPAN
+PRESIDENT SEEKING 4TH TERM, IS COMMITTED TO VICTORY OVER AXIS POWERS

-Open your first the first paragraph of your press release stating where it is coming from, specifically the city and the state.
+Before the body of your press release, the first paragraph needs to state the geographic location it is coming from, specifically the city and the state.